HISTORIC CONSERVATION AREA DESIGNATION FINALLY ACHIEVED

 MORE TO FOLLOW across social media - follow us on Facebook @Hamlet Court Road Regeneration

 Heritage led Conservation...for our time

-The conservation of the historic parts of towns is something everyone can get involved with.
-It is a responsibility that local planning authorities are obliged to take up through conservation designation and protective planning policies and guidance.
-This happens throughout Southend-on-Sea but Hamlet Court Road and the surrounding area is not yet officially designated, although it is recognised as an area of some architectural and heritage significance.
-But conservation is also something where local residents and traders can step in, take ownership and actively help to protect the area - the historic parts of town where people live and work.
+The conservation of the historic parts of towns is a statutory responsibility that local planning authorities are obliged to take up through conservation designation, protective planning policies and guidance.
+This happens throughout Southend-on-Sea but Hamlet Court Road & the surrounding area is not yet officially designated, although it is recognised as an area of some architectural and heritage significance.
+But local conservation is also something where local residents and traders can step in, take ownership and actively help to protect the area - the historic parts of town where people live and work.

-Hamlet Court Road, the focal part of the area, is historically important as a late Victorian and particularly, Edwardian shopping street - a public gathering place of huge local heritage.
+Hamlet Court Road, the focal part of the area, is historically important as an Edwardian shopping street - a public gathering place of huge local heritage.
 The road demonstrates an incredible flourish of Edwardian architecture with Classical, Baroque and Arts & Crafts references, and later, the strong, local Art Deco influence.
 It demonstrates a time of great societal confidence and exuberance.
+When the railway came the area opened up and was developed within a few years.
 Most of the local houses that survive today were built at this time and echo the variation, decoration and craftsmanship of Hamlet Court Road.
-This makes the area historically significant, important for our heritage, and there is not another like it in south-east Essex.
+This makes the area historically significant, important for our heritage, and there is not another road like it in south-east England.

 Hamlet Court Conservation Forum (HCCF) is therefore a great opportunity for local people to come together to shape the protection and future of the area.
 It can also become a great local resource to help inform and build local community cohesion.
 Please lend your support to the Forum here.